jakeoverall/student-workbook/src/reflections/wk1/day1.md

 # What is Git and why do we use it?

-> Git is a source control solution
+> Git is a source control solution that is pretty neat

 - lorem ipsum
 - thing 3